sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

-theorem tells us that if the population distribution has mean µ and standard deviation σ, then the sampling distribution of the mean also has mean µ and the standard error of the mean is
+theorem tells us that if the population distribution has mean µ and standard deviation σ, then the sampling distribution of the mean also has mean µ and the standard error of the mean is:

 .. math:: \mbox{SEM} = \frac{\sigma}{ \sqrt{N} }